 Offshore Fishing - Deep Sea Fishing

 Our offshore fishing charter trip is our most popular.
-When we use the term “offshore”, we are referring to gulfstream fishing, which usually is found in depths of 400 feet and greater.
-In Islamorada this means that you are typically at least 12 miles from shore, which puts you out of sight of land.
+When we use the term “offshore”, we are referring to gulfstream fishing, which usually is found in depths of 300 feet and greater.
+In Islamorada this means that you are typically at least 8 miles from shore, which puts you almost out of sight of land.

 Types of Deep Sea Fish

-There are a variety of species as well as tactics found in this particular fishery.
-The most common fish being pursued are dolphin(mahi-mahi), wahoo, blackfin and skipjack tuna, as well as amberjack.
+There are a variety of species found as well as tactics used in this particular fishery.
+The most common fish being pursued are Dolphin (Mahi-Mahi), Wahoo, Amberjack, Blackfin Tuna, and Skipjack tuna.

-There are also a variety of tactics we use to pursue certain species as well as a variety of tactics for even a single species, especially mahi-mahi.
-We also use a variety of bait when fishing offshore.
-This includes fresh cut bait, live bait, and a combination of natural and artificial baits.
+There is a variety of tactics we use to pursue these species as well as a mix of techniques for even a single species, especially Mahi-Mahi.
+We also use many different types of bait when fishing offshore.
+These include fresh cut bait, live bait, and a combination of natural and artificial baits.

-When fishing for dolphin you look for weed lines & floating debris such as wood, cargo nets, plastic, & anything else noticeable on the surface.
-We also watch for birds that are flying along with schools of mahi hoping to snatch a flying fish fleeing the ocean in an attempt to evade the hungry mahi.
+When fishing for Dolphin (Mahi-Mahi), you look for weed lines & floating debris such as wood, cargo nets, plastic, & anything else noticeable on the surface.
+We will also watch for birds that are flying along with schools of Mahi hoping to snatch a flying fish fleeing the ocean in an attempt to evade these hungry fish.

-When these things are not present, it is useful to put out lures and rigged ballyhoo and troll around areas that commonly hold mahi such as broken bottom or offshore humps (underwater mountains).
-These particular areas hold dolphin as well as other species such as billfish and tuna.
-This is due to the concentration of bait fish that live in these areas because of the upwellings (ocean currents running from the bottom to the surface) that trap plankton, which these bait fish feed on.
+When these things are not present, it is useful to put out lures and rigged ballyhoo and troll around areas that commonly hold Mahi-Mahi such as broken bottom or offshore humps (underwater mountains).
+These particular areas hold Dolphin (Mahi-Mahi) as well as other species such as billfish and tuna.
+This is due to the natural concentration of bait fish that live in these areas because of the upwelling ocean currents running from the bottom to the surface that trap plankton.

 Best Time of Year

-Offshore fishing is at its peak during the warmer months, ranging from April through August, but mahi, along with other offshore species, are commonly found in the waters off Islamorada through October.
+Offshore fishing is at its peak during the warmer months.
+This occurs from April through August, but Mahi-Mahi and many other offshore species are commonly found in the waters off Islamorada through October.